– Advances and Challenges

 Are you seeking for technologies to fabricate products with complex geometry?
-Are you interested in using additive manufacturing to produce mould for injection moulding?
+Are you interested in using additive manufacturing to produce moulds for injection moulding?
 Not only in polymer injection moulding, but also in metal or ceramic powder injection moulding.
 Do you need inspiration to applications of additive manufacturing by knowing the state of the art?

-By combining PIM (powder injection moulding) with AM (additive manufacturing) in a sensible way, parts can be realized by PIM but have considerably increased complexity and can be produced with cheap moulds, thus enabling an economical production of small series with a high production quality.
+By combining PIM (powder injection moulding) with AM (additive manufacturing) in a sensible way, parts can be realized by PIM but have considerably increased complexity and can be produced with inexpensive moulds, thus enabling an economical production of small series with a high production quality.

 This seminar will provide insight into the entire process chain of lost-form powder injection moulding from 3D printing, post processing, PIM, demolding, to debinding and sintering.
 A number of speakers from leading companies and academic institutes will present their research and technologies relevant to this process.

 |08:30 - 09:00||Registration and breakfast|

 |09:00 - 09:10||Welcome by Professor Hans Nørgaard Hansen|